uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] if there is a field missing, have the error message say that rather than "Problem with XXX barcode in FOLIO"
 - [ ] make author/title/year/publisher fields optional
 - [ ] :pray: don't refresh the page when you click a checkbox
+- [ ] :pray: display in-page alert rather than redirecting when you hit Process button
 - [ ] :pray: give user the ability to delete the *-problem file within DIBS
 - [ ] :pray: replicate "add new item" and "manage item list" at the top of the item listing page
+- [ ] :pray: replace red exclamation mark with "Try Again" button that deletes *-problem and *-processing, then does a Process
+- [ ] :pray: put "Add & Process" button in add-an-item page, greyed out if the barcode isn't present in the drop-off directory
 - [ ] :hourglass: there should be a way to display the contents of the *-problem file (perhaps on hover over the red exclamation mark)
 - [ ] :hourglass: optimize add-then-process workflow, maybe with an alert that says the title of the item you just added, plus a Process button for it
 - [ ] :hourglass: add "date added" field to DB and listing